lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/ClustersandCDS.md

 }
 ```
 - **fallback_policy**</br>
-	([Cluster.LbSubsetConfig.LbSubsetFallbackPolicy](#)) The behavior used when no endpoint subset matches the selected route’s metadata.
+	([Cluster.LbSubsetConfig.LbSubsetFallbackPolicy](#)) The behavior used when no endpoint subset matches the selected route鈥檚 metadata.
 The value defaults to NO_FALLBACK.

 - **default_subset**</br>
 	([Struct](#)) Specifies the default subset of endpoints used during fallback if fallback_policy is DEFAULT_SUBSET.
 Each field in default_subset is compared to the matching LbEndpoint.Metadata under the envoy.lb namespace.
 It is valid for no hosts to match, in which case the behavior is the same as a fallback_policy of NO_FALLBACK.

 - **subset_selectors**</br>
-	([Cluster.LbSubsetConfig.LbSubsetSelector](#)) For each entry, LbEndpoint.Metadata’s envoy.lb namespace is traversed and a subset is created for each unique combination of key and value.
+	([Cluster.LbSubsetConfig.LbSubsetSelector](#)) For each entry, LbEndpoint.Metadata鈥檚 envoy.lb namespace is traversed and a subset is created for each unique combination of key and value.
 For example:

 ```